 How to enter a returned check in QuickBooks Desktop?

-To enter a returned check in QuickBooks Desktop: You need to create a journal entry to reverse the original check.
+To enter a returned check in QuickBooks Desktop, you need to create a journal entry to reverse the original check.
 To do this, go to the Company menu, select Make General Journal Entries, and then enter the details of the returned check as a debit to the bank account and a credit to the accounts receivable account.

-To record NSF check in quickbooks Desktop:
+To record an NSF check in QuickBooks Desktop:

-1. Create a new deposit in QuickBooks Desktop for the NSF check.
+• Create a new deposit in QuickBooks Desktop for the NSF check.

-2. Enter the amount of the NSF check as a negative amount in the deposit.
+• Enter the amount of the NSF check as a negative amount in the deposit.

-3. Select the customer who issued the NSF check as the offset account.
+• Select the customer who issued the NSF check as the offset account.

 How can I record a bounced check in QuickBooks Desktop?